Cerelog-ESP-EEG/ESP-EEG/README.md

 Note: Test script to quickly view plot and aquire data -> Run 'Shared_brainflow-cerelog/python_package/cerelog_tests/filtered_plot.py' from in above repo.
 (Must download and run with full Brainflow instance to use)

+## 📉 Superior Noise Reduction (Closed-Loop Bias)
+Unlike many consumer EEG devices that use "open-loop" or passive grounding strategies, the ESP EEG implements a **True Closed-Loop Active Bias** (Drive Right Leg).

+*   **The Problem:** Many competitors leave the bias feedback loop open, rendering the noise cancellation ineffective against movement artifacts and 50/60Hz hum.
+Their bias pin effectively becomes the average of the supply rails and acts as a ground on their device making the bias pin not function as effectively intended on the ADS1299 datasheet.
+*   **Our Solution:** We utilize the full capability of the ADS1299 to measure the common-mode signal, invert it, and actively drive it back into the body.
+*   **The Result:** A significantly lower noise floor and fewer artifacts, allowing for research-grade data capture even in non-shielded environments.